 I’m kind of breaking my rules here by offering HTML snippets for the Emphasize Pro theme.
 However, I will have a blog article about this shortly as to why, but to also explain the solution that is best suited for handling all those cool little content elements you see in themes, things like icon boxes, tabs, accordions, etc.

-Emphasize Pro does not have a built-in portfolio because if you were to change themes, you would lose it.
+This tutorial shows how you can use the WordPress Jetpack portfolio options in our Emphasize Pro theme to create sleek looking portfolio items on a page.
+Our theme does not have a built-in portfolio post type because if you were to change themes, you would lose it.
 However, if you use or plan to use Jetpack, there is a Custom Content Type module in it that lets you activate and create a portfolio.
 You can see a sample of the custom styling Emphasize offers you, should you use the portfolio feature.